Beckman Scholars Program

-The Bridges to Stem Cell Research and Therapy program is funded by the California Institute for Regenerative Medicine (CIRM).
-The Program, based at CSUSM and in partnership with MiraCosta and San Diego Miramar Colleges, places ten studnets in 12-month internships.
-Visit the Stem Cell Program website for more information.
+The Bridges to Stem Cell Research and Therapy (CIRM) program is funded by the California Institute for Regenerative Medicine (CIRM).
+The Program, based at CSUSM and in partnership with MiraCosta and San Diego Miramar Colleges, places ten students in 12-month internships.

 Undergraduate Student Success Grants are available to help students meet the costs of attending skills, knowledge-building, and networking events that will enhance their professional development.
 These may include, but are not limited to, attendance and/or participation at conferences, seminars, workshops, or work on research projects, practical application projects or publications.
 Items and/or activities that are considered tuition or other related expenses or fees toward our CSUSM degree will not be considered for this program.